Estimating the tail index of Pareto-type distributions from geometric records: Introduction

 Estimating the tail index $\gamma$ is key for modeling and understanding the abrupt changes that are inherent to Pareto-type distributions.
 The reader is referred to a current and extensive review of tail index estimators provided in \cite{Fedotenkov20}.
-Nevertheless, the estimator developed by Hill in 1975 remains the most commonly used tool for this purpose.
-Examples of applications of Hill's estimator include analyses of prices and markets (see \cite{Begusic18, Davletov22, Gopikrishnan98, Gopikrishnan99, Keles16}), risk analysis \cite{Chaudhry25,Gomes20} and hydrology \cite{Langousis16, Mudelsee17, Nerantzaki22}.
+These estimators typically rely on upper extremes, exploiting the information contained in the largest observations to infer the heaviness of the tail.
+Among them, most approaches are based on order statistics, with Hill's estimator (1975) being the most studied in the literature.
+Recent examples of applications of Hill's estimator include analysis of prices and markets \cite{Begusic18, Davletov22}, risk analysis \cite{Chaudhry25,Gomes20} and hydrology \cite{Langousis16, Nerantzaki22}.